 The South has two seasons, rainy and dry.
 Rainy season starts in May and lasts until early November.
 The highest precipitation occurs in June, July and August and usually comes in vigorous afternoon showers.
-Dry season begins November to end in late April.
-February to May sees the hottest months with with high humidity and temperatures rising up to 35°C. Yearly average temperatures range between 25°C-35°C.
+Dry season starts in November to end in late April.
+February to May is the hottest period with high humidity and soaring temperatures up to 35°C. Yearly average temperatures range between 25°C-35°C.

 The exception is Da Lat due to its location in the Central highlands where rain occurs from June to October.
 November to May marks the dry season in Da Lat with very cold temperatures possible in December and January.